- Regular price

 Layer with fitted long sleeves and boots for cool weather, or make up in a seasonal double gauze or flowing cotton lawn for a light-weight summer garment.

-- View 1 includes a seperate button placket, great for playing with prints and different fabric layouts.
+- View 1 includes a separate button placket, great for playing with prints and different fabric layouts.

 - View 2 has a grown-on button placket, helping keep the design simple and the construction straight-forward.